bbhunter/brutas/README.md

 * `brutas-passwords-{1,2,3,4,5,6}-*.txt` - wordlists combined with passwords generated using keywords, hashcat rules and string partials (see `brutas/scripts/main/__init__.py` for details)
 * `brutas-passwords-classics.txt` - typical admin passwords based on roles (test, admin), words (password, secret) or "funny" ones (like `letmein` or `trustno1`)
 * `brutas-passwords-closekeys.txt` - close key combinations or easy phrases (e.g. `abcd`) combined with capitalization, numbers, repetitions etc.
-* `brutas-passwords-top.txt` - currently 2k list composed of most popular user passwords found in leaks, doesn't contain close keys or any more sophisticated combinations than adding a number or two
+* `brutas-passwords-top.txt` - is a list composed of most popular user passwords found in leaks, doesn't contain close keys or any more sophisticated combinations
 * `brutas-passwords-unique.txt` - passwords which are complex enough to be used as independent passwords and are rarely mixed with any extra characters, usually related to pop-culture or sports (e.g. `apollo13`, `9inchnails`, `ronaldo7`)
 * `brutas-passwords-numbers.txt` - a small list of numbers used in passwords (e.g. dates, math constants)